alanzheng88/Food2Go/README.md

 1. click on a few links
 2. press the back button (notice that the url does not change)

+### login
+1. Click on User dropdown button
+2. Click on Login button
+3. Enter user name and password
+4. Click Submit button
+5. A post request is send with username, password and sessionid (check network)
+6. Server response to be implemented

 # Technical Details

 - Database: Postgresql